 My mom thought it was important for me to include that she uses “the scraper” to relocate portions of jigsaw puzzles or to gather and put away the jigsaw puzzle pieces after she has completed the puzzle.

-If you have any other suggestions of uses for the “scraper”, please comment as I’m sure it will become my dad’s newest habit.
-If you are looking for the perfect gift for any holiday, I cannot recommend the “scraper” enough, clearly.
+If you have any other suggestions for uses for the “scraper,” please comment as I’m sure it will become my dad’s newest habit.
+If you are looking for the perfect gift for any holiday, I cannot recommend the “scraper” enough clearly.